 I have been exposed to the word “vulnerability” quite a lot lately.
 It’s an interesting word and one that often triggers uncomfortable feelings in most of us.
-The more I explore the meaning of this word, the more I realize that there's actually more strength than weakness in being vulnerable.
+The more I explore the meaning of this word, the more I realize that there's actually more strength than weakness to being vulnerable.

 I battled to find a definition that defined vulnerability in the way I've learned to see it.
 For most of my life, being vulnerable meant showing one’s weakness.
 It meant being open to abuse, either physically or emotionally.
 Then I found Brene Brown!